How To Become An Insurance Agent In Alabama

 This is a proctored test, which means that you will be in a controlled environment with a person watching you.
 For people who haven’t tested in a situation like this should be aware of this fact, and work on taming their nerves prior to sitting for the exam.

-The fee for each attempt of the exams is $75.00 for each "combined producer exam" (P&C and L&H).
+The fee for each attempt of the exams is $75.00 for each “combined producer exam” (P&C and L&H).
 When you show up you must have a photo ID and the original pre-license education certificate.
 You have three (3) hours to complete the exam, which is one hundred fifty (150) questions long.
 A passing score is 70%, so you must answer one hundred five (105) of the question correctly.
 Here is a copy of the L&H examination outline and the P&C examination outline.
-You are also limited on the number of times that you can take the exam.
+You are also limited to the number of times that you can take the exam.
 If you fail any exam twice, you must wait ninety (90) days to retake the exam for that line.